-Here at the Center for Counseling and Psychological Services (CCPS), we offer process groups, support groups, and skills and educational groups to meet to meet the diverse needs of Wash U students.
+Here at the Center for Counseling and Psychological Services (CCPS), we offer process groups, support groups, and skills and educational groups to meet the diverse needs of Wash U students.
 Please read on for helpful information about group therapy and our semester offerings.

 Our CCPS Groups Coordinator, Dr. Kristin Miserocchi, is happy to answer any additional questions you may have about our group services.